Development Tips & Tricks¶

 pre-commit run [WARNING] Unstaged files detected.
 [INFO] Stashing unstaged files to /Users/xxx/.cache/pre-commit/patch1590742434.
 Trim Trailing Whitespace.............................(no files to check)Skipped Fix End of Files.....................................(no files to check)Skipped Check Yaml...........................................(no files to check)Skipped Check for added large files..........................(no files to check)Skipped Check for merge conflicts............................(no files to check)Skipped Check for Linting error on Python files..............(no files to check)Skipped Check for Linting error on YAML files................(no files to check)Skipped Check for ansible-lint errors............................................Passed [INFO] Restored changes from /Users/xxx/.cache/pre-commit/patch1590742434.

 git status and run tests according their type.

 This process is also implemented in project CI to ensure code quality and compliance with Ansible development process.

 Configure Git hook¶

 To automatically run tests when running a commit, configure your repository with the following command:

 Check 404 links¶

 To validate documentation, you should check for not found links in your local version of the documentation.
 This test requires to run mkdocs container as explained in installation documentation.

 In a shell, run the following make command.
-It starts a container in AVD documentation network and leverage
+It starts a container in the AVD documentation network and leverages

 $ check-avd-404 docker run --network container:webdoc_avd raviqqe/muffet \ http://127.0.0.1:8000 \ -e ".*fonts.gstatic.com.*" \ -e ".*edit.*" \ -f --limit-redirections=3 \ --timeout=60 http://127.0.0.1:8000/docs/installation/development/ 404 http://127.0.0.1:8000/docs/installation/development/setup-environment2.md make: *** [check-avd-404] Error 1